Bwaite43/bwaite-github.io/_posts/2022-06-21-vmwareproxmox.md

 </div>

 While Vmware was really good for my homelab it was getting to be an effort.
 I used Vmware's Vmug program to test out different vmware products like NSX, vRA, and ESXI products.
 We are a big VMware shop at work and I wanted to test out building and breaking things without the VMware Admins getting mad at me.
-I set out to automate and deploy Windows and linux servers with a front end website to request builds following up with something that could enforce configuration changes like puppet .
+I set out to automate and deploy Windows and linux servers with a front end website to request builds following up with something that could enforce configuration changes like puppet.
 This worked great for my homelab for a good 5 years but it was getting old paying the subscription fee for vmug and having to find specific hardware or modify the boot config to deploy ESXI on hardware I had around the house.
 We also had the solution deployed at work so the need to figure out how it all works together was done plus I was over being restricted around server hardware.
 Time for a switch....

 ## In comes Proxmox